 When referring specifically to the window itself, it would be called a “dormer window”.
 It comes from the Latin word dormitorium, which means “sleeping room”.

 But what about everything else that makes up a metal roof?
 From flashing, ridges, to valleys and eaves.
 Where are all these on a roof and what is their purpose?
 Read on as we deconstruct the rest of the metal roof.

 The International Roofing Expo (IRE) recently concluded in Nashville, TN.
 Now that the busy din of the show has subsided, it is a perfect chance to reflect on the show’s success.
 What did those who actually went think of the show?

 Pop quiz.
 Should you install a metal roof or asphalt shingles?
+Which is a better choice?
 Asphalt shingle roofs are everywhere.
 But metal roofs have been in use for almost three thousand years.
 They have come a long way from the simple, yet functional corrugated or standing seam metal roof design usually associated with barns or sheds.
 So, which is the best choice for you?
 To answer this, let’s take a deeper look under the hood, or the roof, as it may be.

 In Part 1 of our three-part series on S-5 Manufacturing, we discussed the history and the relationship between Rob Haddock and Harry Carner.
 In Part 2, we venture inside the facility to learn more about how those mighty clamps and brackets are actually made.
 We'll also delve into all of the plant staff - the human kind AND the machine kind.

 A corrugated panel has a repeating wavy or rippled pattern across its design.
 It was the first mass-produced metal panel design in the United States.
 These panels can be used for roofing, siding, decking, and flooring.
 Corrugated panels are connected by overlapping the sheets, and then securing them in place with exposed fasteners.